top of page

 Siga, agape mou!

 "I ahm Antonio.
 I know this island.
-Where you going?"
+Where you going?
+Kalimera, have some.

-Antonio helps us find a place to stay as we immediately befriend him.
-We find out days later that he owns the only tire shop on the island and is a relatively wealthy and important man to know.
-This revelation unfolds when we blow out a tire on our white windstorm.
+We learn days later that Antonio owns the only tire shop on Corfu and is, in fact, a relatively wealthy and important man to know.
+This revelation surfaces when we blow out a tire on our white windstorm.

-Antonio likes us and finds us to be people who listen, so he caws about his tire business and his home where he keeps a tall bureau with drawers full of unshelled walnuts.
+Antonio likes us—finds us listeners—and caws about his tire business and his home, where a tall bureau holds drawers full of unshelled walnuts.
 Sworn socialist, he confides in us about owning a tire store on the island.

 The bank lend me money.
 I buy tires.
 I do nothing.
 Put tire on cars.
 I make profit—good money.
 Is in America?
 Is trick?
 Ah, who cares!
 My son, he say—is easy work!”